pythonianfr/tshistory/README.md

 * a base python API which abstracts away the underlying storage

-* a postgres model, which uses JSONB fields to store the bulk of the series data.
+* a postgres model, which uses BYTEA fields to store chunks of the series data.

 The core idea of tshistory is to handle successive versions of